 - Incarceration or supervision status (whether he or she is in prison, jail or parole)

 The registry also includes a map, in many cases, that shows the location of the offender’s residence, as well as when his or her registration requirement ends and whether he or she is keeping a current address on file.

-Do You Need to Talk to a Lawyer About Statutory Rape Accusations?
+Do You Need to Talk to a Milwaukee Sex Crime Defense Lawyer?

-If you’ve been accused of statutory rape, it may be in your best interest to talk to a criminal defense attorney in Milwaukee as soon as possible.
+If you’ve been accused of a sex crime, you might need to talk to a Milwaukee sex crime defense attorney as soon as possible.

 Call us at 414-383-6700 or 262-650-6700 for a free sex crime case evaluation right away.
 The sooner you call us, the sooner we can begin developing the defense that gets you the best possible outcome.